markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ### Blockquotes

-The MARKUP theme does not support blockquotes out-of-the-box.
-See the "Blockquotes" tutorial under for the steps necessary to add CSS support for blockquotes.
+The MARKUP theme does not support out-of-the-box blockquotes.
+See the [blockquotes tutorial](markup-theme/tutorials.html#blockquotes) for the steps necessary to add CSS support for blockquotes.

 ### Tokens